 If you prefer to steer away from political debates, but want to share opinions in general and advice about life in Sweden with fellow internationals, join our friendly Facebook group Living in Sweden.
 Our journalists sometimes use the group to get your opinions for potential articles.

 Thank you for reading The Local and especially big thanks to those of you who have joined us as Members.
 Your support really means a lot to us.
-If you have any questions or other ideas, please drop our editor a line at email@example.com.
+If you have any questions or other ideas, please fill out the form below or drop our editor a line at [email protected].